The Short Answer

 License Requirements and Options

-The Ohio Department of Natural Resources requires fishing licenses for anglers 16 years of age and older.
-Options include:
+The Ohio Department of Natural Resources requires fishing licenses for anglers 16 and older.
+Options include resident annual, non-resident tourist, lifetime, and special rates for seniors and veterans.

 Regulations and Legal Requirements